cs-ed/ed-tech-plan-cicero5000/README.md

 ### Situation

-The changes in the workforce, regarding data science and statistics, during the past years prompted the Alhambra Unified School District (AUSD) to start teaching Elementary Statistics and Probability at its three high school campuses.
-Due to budget constrains the Introduction to Data Science class has been discontinued.
-However, in the last 5 to 6 years, AUSD has provided all of its high school students an HP Chromebook to imcrease access to educational resources across multiple subjects and to umprove delivery of educational material.
+The changes in the workforce, regarding **data science and statistics**, during the past years prompted the *Alhambra Unified School District* (AUSD) to start teaching *Elementary Statistics and Probability* at its three high school campuses.
+Due to budget constrains the *Introduction to Data Science* class has been discontinued.
+However, in the last 5 to 6 years, AUSD has provided all of its high school students an *HP Chromebook* to imcrease access to educational resources across multiple subjects and to umprove delivery of educational material.
 This ETP is thus, a response to the AUSD's directives to incorporate computer technology in our teaching.

 Each member of the faculty and clerical personnel of the AUSD also received an HP laptop to perform their respective job duties.
-Due to safety and confidentiality issues, no one is allowed to use their personal computer / laptop / tablet while at work in our campuses.
-Access to the AUSD Internet network is blocked to non-AUSD electronic devices (including students).
+Due to safety and confidentiality issues, no one is allowed to use their personal computer / laptop / tablet while at work in our campuses. **Access to the AUSD Internet network is blocked to non-AUSD electronic devices (including students)**.

-Alhambra High School (AHS) is located in an urban area about 7 miles east of downtown Los Angeles and about 5 miles south of the city of Pasadena.
+*Alhambra High School* (AHS) is located in an urban area about 7 miles east of downtown Los Angeles and about 5 miles south of the city of Pasadena.
 About 45% of AHS students are Asian, 45% Hispanic and 10% other groups.
 The vast majority of the students receive some type of financial assistance either from the state or federal governments.
 Practically all AHS students qualify to receive free lunch.

 The budget to purchase software is very limited at AUSD, but teachers have te opportunity to attend free professional development seminars at the district offices about web-based programs and applications.
 Some teachers have access to digital resources provided by the publishers of the textbooks, however, students do not have access to such digital resources.
-The Elementary Statistics and Probability class has access to web-based programs created by the publisher of the textbook.
+The *Elementary Statistics and Probability* class has access to web-based programs created by the publisher of the textbook.
 The AUSD computer technology service office is fairly well supplied and thier assistance is also very good and quick to respond.
 Each of the three high schools at AUSD has a full-time computer technology assistant.

 ## Plan

 ### Software Specifications

-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.
+1. Class Management
+   1. Google Classroom: all class material used in class such as general announcements, PowerPoint presentations, class assignments, homework assignments quizzes, tests are organized in each class section.
+2. Class Delivery:
+   1. PowerPoint presentations and Google slides: the textbook publisher created several PowerPoint presentations to be used in thedelivery of the class material; I have created a few more slides using Google slides.

 ### Hardware Specifications